8 SLP Certifications that May Help Advance Your Career

 Picture Exchange Communication System (PECS)

-There are three levels of PECS certification: PECS Level 1 Certified Implementer (PCI-1), PECS Level 2 Certified Implementer (PCI-2) and PECS Certified Manager (PCM).
-Training is open to anyone, including professionals and parents.
+There are three levels of PECS certification: PECS Level 1 Certified Implementer (PCI-1), PECS Level 2 Certified Implementer (PCI-2), and PECS Certified Manager (PCM).
+Parents and professionals can qualify for Level 1 and 2 certification, whereas manager certification is designed specifically for speech-language professionals.

 Speech Therapy Board Certified Specialists (BCS)